learn-co-curriculum/jsdom-mod-the-dom-tree-readme/README.md

 This method provides the quickest access to a node, but it requires that we know something very specific about it — its `id`.
 Since IDs must be unique, this method can only return one element.
 If you have two elements with the same ID, this method returns the first one — keep your IDs unique!
-Incidentally an HTML validator will detect reuse of an `id` and will not validate your page.
+Also an HTML validator will detect reuse of an `id` and _will not_ validate your page.
+So writing valid HTML is just a good idea.

 Given the following DOM tree:

 ``` html